Hiking Featured in

 Cueva de la Virgen

-For an unforgettable hike, pay your attention to Cueva de la Virgen, sitting tucked inside the Bahoruco mountains, in the remote southwest of the Dominican Republic.
+For an unforgettable hike, pay attention to Cueva de la Virgen, sitting tucked inside the Bahoruco mountains, in the remote southwest of the Dominican Republic.
 The trail and hike to make it starts in Bahoruco.
 You’ll venture deep into the forest with the turquoise Bahoruco River wangling next to you.
 You will discover various flora and fauna along the way.
 At the cave, you’ll have a chance to marvel at the outstanding waterfalls tumbling down the rocks.
 All you need is to take a dip.